piranhacloud/piranha-server-helloworld/README.md

   mvn piranha-server:run
 ```

-And the open your browser to http://localhost:8080/piranha-server-helloworld/
+And then open your browser to http://localhost:8080/piranha-server-helloworld/
 to see it in action.